New Comiskey

 All in all, the park is seen as a design mistake, one which was corrected in more recently built facilities like Camden Yards.

 In January 2003, the White Sox announced that U.S. Cellular had bought naming rights to the field.
 The fee would go toward ballpark improvements.
 That agreement has expired, and Guaranteed Rate, a mortgage company, now has its name on the park.
+That company dropped the ”Guaranteed” from its name in 2024, and the venue followed suit for 2025.

 Getting to the Game

 Ease of access has never been much of an issue for this park on the South Side.
 The Dan Ryan Expressway (I-94) runs right past the park, which is also served by the Chicago Transit Authority’s Red Line.
 CTA service continues until after 1 in the morning, so diehard fans need only worry about leaving early if the game is deep into extra innings.
 I used mass transit to attend my first two games here and have not had any problem with service.
+There is also ample parking, mostly paid, in the vicinity of the ballpark.
+In recent years, there have been reports of fast-buck artists insisting on collecting a cash fee on expressway exit ramps even before reaching the lots (which are cashless).
+Driver beware.

 Watching the Game